 A commitment to excellence and innovation, and an ability to become an integral part of the project team has earned Slattery the trust and respect of clients and project teams alike.
-Slattery will add value to the project by taking control and ownership of the cost management process from the outset.
+Slattery adds value by taking control and ownership of the cost management process from the outset.
+We understand the importance to drive innovation and productivity.